BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: Benchmark of Objective Quality Metrics

+Due to space limitations of the manuscript, we report the result of the analysis only on the selected 6 metrics among the initial list presented in Section \ref{subsec:selected_metrics}.
+The rest of the results can be acquired via the provided scripts in the GitHub repository of the dataset.

-Figure \ref{fig:different_similar_distributions} presents the results of the analysis as histograms of metric score differences for ``Different'' and ``Similar'' pairs.
-We expect better performing metrics to provide metric score distributions similar to the ideal case as depicted in Figure \ref{fig:ideal_distributions}.
+\textbf{Different vs Similar Analysis:} The top row in \figref{fig:krasula_eval_results} presents the results of the analysis as histograms of metric score differences for ``Different'' and ``Similar'' pairs.
+We expect better-performing metrics to provide metric score distributions similar to the ideal case as depicted in \figref{fig:ideal_distributions}.
 Additionally, performance of each metric quantified with AUC values, reported under each metric name.
-In line with the results of the correlation analysis, we observe a better performance from PCQM, providing a higher AUC value and a very similar distribution to the ideal case.
-Statistical significance tests on this task also reveals that PCQM performs significantly better than all other metrics except ADM2 in ``Different vs Similar'' task.
+We observe a better performance from PCQM, providing a higher AUC value and a very similar distribution to the ideal case.
+Statistical significance tests on this task also reveals that PCQM performs significantly better than all other metrics in ``Different vs Similar'' task.